Net-zero gas inflow: Measurement of the gas consumption history of a massive quiescent galaxy: Methods

 where $I_{\textnormal{CO}}$ is the velocity-integrated flux, $D_{\textnormal{L}}$ is the luminosity distance, $\nu_{\textnormal{obs}}$ is the observed frequency of the line (in this case CO-J=3-2: 85.08 GHz) and $z$ is the redshift of the galaxy.
+The CO(3-2) is tracing molecular gas with excitation temperature of 30-50 K with a critical density of 300 cm$^{-3}$.
 We derive an $L'_{\textnormal{CO}}$ of $< 1.4\times 10^{9}$ K km s$^{-1}$ pc$^2$.
 To convert this CO(3-2) measurement to molecular gas mass, we need to assume $r_{31}$ = $L'_{\textnormal{CO(3-2)}}/L'_{\textnormal{CO(1-0)}}$ and $\alpha_{\textnormal{CO}}$.
 Given that this is a quiescent galaxy with a luminous AGN, we assume that the primary source of excitation of the CO molecule is the AGN and not star formation.
 As such we use $r_{31}$ = 0.97 derived for QSOs \citep{Carilli13, Kirkpatrick19}.
 As for $\alpha_{\textnormal{CO}}$, this can be dependant on metallicity and ISM conditions (temperature, density, etc, see \citep{Bolatto13}).
-We derive two gas masses using an optimistic and a conservative $\alpha_{\textnormal{CO}}$ value of 0.8 (value derived for QSOs; \citep{Kaasinen24}) and 3.8 M$_{\odot}$/(K km s$^{-1}$ pc$^2$) (value for quiescent galaxies \citep{Williams21}), respectively.
+We derive two gas masses using an optimistic and a conservative $\alpha_{\textnormal{CO}}$ value of 0.8 (value derived for QSOs; \citep{Kaasinen24}) and 4.4 M$_{\odot}$/(K km s$^{-1}$ pc$^2$) (value for quiescent galaxies \citep{Williams21}), respectively.
 This range covers most AGN hosts and quiescent galaxies and is the main source of systematic uncertainties on the M$_{\rm gas}$.
-With these assumptions we estimate the molecular gas reservoir of our target to be $<10^{9.1}$--$10^{9.7}$ $\Msun$.
+With these assumptions we estimate the molecular gas reservoir of our target to be $<10^{9.1}$--$10^{9.8}$ $\Msun$.